-Test results will be reviewed by a cardiologist and will be available after the procedure.
-Your doctor will be able to talk to you about some of the results immediately after the test.
+Test results will be reviewed by a cardiologist.
+The results will be available after the test.
+Your doctor will be able to talk to you about some of the results right away.

 - Coronary arteries are normal or have narrowing or blockage.

 - The heart's pumping action (ejection fraction) and pressures inside the heart chambers and blood vessels are normal.